biowdl/sequence-classification/docs/index.md

 from the
 [github page](https://github.com/biowdl/sequence-classification).

-The workflow can then be run with the following command:
+The workflow can then be started with the following command:
 ```bash
 java \
     -jar cromwell-<version>.jar \